JumaJuiceTime/TheHundredSaints/Adventuring/Settlements.md

 ## Settlement Sizes

-Settlements in Dolmenwood are classified into one of five size categories, based on their population.
+Settlements in Ouran are classified into one of five size categories, based on their population.

 ### Settlement Sizes